OggeroPaolo/Participium/Back-end/src/db/README.md

 - User lookups by email/username/firebase_uid
 - Role-based queries (users by role)
 - Active categories/users filtering
-- Category-office relationships
+- Category-office relationship
+- Photoes lookups by report_id
+- Reports lookups by user_id/status/reviewed_by/assigned_to

 ### Foreign Key Constraints
 - **users → roles**: RESTRICT on delete (prevents deleting a role with active users)
-- **categories → offices**: SET NULL on delete (optional default office)
-- **reports → users** RESTRICT on delete (prevents deleting a user with reports or that has reviewed a report)
+- **reports → users** RESTRICT on delete (prevents deleting a user with reports); SET NULL on delete (user that has reviewed a report or that is assigned to a report)
 - **reports → categories** RESTRICT on delete (prevents deleting a category with reports)
 - **photos → reports** CASCADE on delete (removes photos if the parent report is deleted)
-- **Junction tables**: CASCADE on delete (removes associations when parent is deleted)
-- Ensures referential integrity

 ## Pre-defined Database Promises